Academic Catalogs

 Demonstration of Critical Thinking

-Students will demonstrate critical thinking and problem-solving skills by using logic, in conjunction with past mathematical solving techniques, to solve and interpret a variety of applications not previously seen.
-Demonstrations will be shown by completing assignments, participating in discussions, and completing required exams and quizzes.
+Students will demonstrate critical thinking and problem-solving skills by using logic, in conjunction with past mathematical solving techniques, to solve and interpret a variety of applications not previously seen, such as analyzing the results of descriptive statistics.
+Demonstrations will be shown by completing assignments, participating in discussions, and completing required assessments.

 Required Writing, Problem Solving, Skills Demonstration